Accelerating Product Design with Oracle Cloud Infrastructure's Reimagined Design System

 The OCI toolkit became the one source of truth, it housed all of the OCI design guidance, components and templates and also intake out of the box components from Redwood design system.

 I proposed the information architecture and the content for each page.
-After reviews with leadership and fellow UX designers, we finalized the approach.
+After reviews with leadership and fellow UX designers, I finalized the approach.

 Design and layout of the guidance templates

-Collaborating with fellow UX designers and UI developers, I defined the layout and default content within the guidance document.
-We ensured the guidance page would serve both as a resource for designers and as a final handoff to UI development.
+Conducting stakeholder meetings and gathering feedback from OCI UX Designers and UI Developers, I defined the layout and default content within the guidance document.
+I ensured the guidance page would serve both as a resource for designers and as a final handoff to UI development.

 Planning and organization of Figma reusable component library

-Enlisting two other UX designers we established the format of the reusable Figma component library.
+Enlisting two other UX designers I established the format of the reusable Figma component library.

 Phase Two